Asperger’s Syndrome

 Asperger’s Syndrome involves:

-- Trouble with social interactions
+- The trouble with social interactions

 - Limited interests